top of page

 This technique is employed to enhance corrosion resistance, improve wear resistance, and add aesthetic appeal.

-It’s commonly used in applications where a decorative finish or enhanced surface properties are required, such as in jewelry, automotive parts, and electronic components.
+It’s commonly used in applications where a decorative finish or enhanced surface properties are required.

 To perform electroplating, the metal substrate is cleaned and often treated to enhance adhesion.
 It’s then submerged in an electrolyte solution containing metal ions where an electric current is passed through the solution, causing metal ions to deposit onto the substrate’s surface, forming a thin metal layer.